apache/cordova-docs/docs/en/0.9.4/phonegap/network/parameters/reachableCallback.md

 BlackBerry Quirks
 -----------------

-Provides the network status as the value of `reachablity`
+Provides the network status as the value of `reachability`

     function reachableCallback(reachability) {
         var hasConnection = (reachability !== NetworkStatus.NOT_REACHABLE);